 We respect your privacy and are committed to protecting your personal information.
-We will only contact you regarding projects you may be interested in; moreover, we do not sell or share your details with other parties who may send you unsolicited emails or letters/communications.
+We will only contact you regarding projects you may be interested in, your membership or other relevant information; moreover, we do not sell or share your details with other parties who may send you unsolicited emails or letters/communications, although we may provide you with opportunities to opt into selected partners’ communications if you choose.
 Art Fund will use your contact details to send you communications from time to time about inspiration for your next art visit; National Art Pass members will also receive information on how to make the most of the National Art Pass.
 We also contact you in order to promote the exhibition programmes of the organisations we work with and how you can make a difference by helping us with major appeals to support museums and galleries across the UK.
-For example, we use the address provided by those who have a National Art Pass to send them copies of our magazine Art Quarterly, and we use the email address, with your consent, for our fortnightly e-newsletter 'Art in your inbox', which contains ideas for great days out, must-see exhibitions and the latest Art Fund news.
+For example, we use the address provided by those who have a National Art Pass to send them copies of our magazine Art Quarterly, and we use the email address, with your consent or if you signed up to become an Art Fund member you receive this as a benefit of your membership, for our fortnightly e-newsletter 'Art in your inbox', which contains ideas for great days out, must-see exhibitions and the latest Art Fund news.

 If you prefer not to receive certain types of letters or emails from us, we will respect your wishes.